A. V. Alexander, 1st Earl Alexander of Hillsborough: First Lord of the Admiralty

 Faced with a cabinet split, the Prime Minister formed a coalition with the Conservative and Liberal parties.
-Snowden and a few others Labour MPs stayed with Macdonald, but the party went into Opposition.
+Snowden and a few other Labour MPs stayed with MacDonald, but the party went into Opposition.
 Alexander was prominent on the Opposition front bench, leading attacks on the government's policies, but was careful not to exploit the widespread dissatisfaction with pay cuts in the armed forces (especially the Invergordon Mutiny), concerned that the military should not become involved in political matters.
 Effectively now number two after Henderson in the Parliamentary Labour Party, he was being talked of as a future leader.
 Both Alexander and Henderson lost their seats in the 1931 general election.
 Henderson was succeeded by George Lansbury, and Alexander's contemporary, Clement Attlee, became deputy leader.

 For the next four years, Alexander's main role was again as the Co-op's Parliamentary Secretary.
 He led opposition to renewed government plans to impose Corporation Tax on co-op stores, a fight that was lost this time with the 1933 Finance Bill.
 He also worked to have consumer interests represented on the new agricultural marketing boards.
 He was active in the Brotherhood movement (an organisation for nonconformists), spoke at rallies for the League of Nations, wrote columns for Reynold's News and gave lectures on the BBC.
 Regaining his Hillsborough seat in 1935, Alexander became a front bench spokesman on trade and foreign affairs.
 Attlee, now leader of the PLP, asked him to join a new defence committee, working with Shinwell and Jack Lawson to reverse the pacifist ideals which had prevailed under Lansbury.
 Alexander had been warning of the dangers posed by fascism for several years, and criticised the government's policy of appeasement.
 In 1937, with Hugh Dalton and Hastings Bertram Lees-Smith, he persuaded the PLP to put aside its mistrust of the Baldwin government and support the Service Estimates Bill which began rearmament.
 In October 1938, he closed the debate on the Munich Pact, attacking the government's abandonment of the Sudeten Germans.